queden/edge-tpu-computation-visualizer/README.md

 ## Summary

-The Edge TPU Computation Visualizer is an internal debugging tool designed for the Edge TPU Team to find memory access dependency errors due to bugs in the Edge TPU Compiler.
-Currently, users can upload a log of a software simulation, and our tool will validate whether or not the compiler executed the simulation correctly.
+The Edge TPU Computation Visualizer is an internal debugging tool designed for the Edge TPU Team to find memory access dependency errors due to bugs in the chip's compiler.
+Currently, users can upload a log of a software simulation, and our tool will validate whether or not the compiler executed the instructions given to it correctly.
 We have a web interface where users can upload the file, and then we simulate the simulation and any errors that occur.

 For a detailed design doc:
 https://docs.google.com/document/d/1XzgKLn5qp4aP58RxTXuekrX1jXuSs58QO2LfIH2tCFs/edit?usp=sharing